We have a diversified drug development pipeline across two therapeutic categories - oncology and CNS.

-GTP-011 is a 72-hour patch for which a patent application has been filed by GTP for the prevention of Motion Sickness, a well-known syndrome that typically involves nausea and vomiting in otherwise healthy people and that occurs upon exposure to certain types of motion.
-Children and women are most susceptible to motion sickness (Schmäl, 2013).
-Estimates of the prevalence of motion sickness vary from 9% to 38%, depending on the studies (Koslucher et al., 2015).
+GTP-011 is a 72-hour patch for which a patent application has been filed by GTP for the prevention of motion sickness, a well-known syndrome that typically involves nausea and vomiting in otherwise healthy people and that occurs upon exposure to certain types of motion.

-GTP-011 like scopolamine, is a patch that contains a muscarinic receptor antagonist.
-Unlike scopolamine, however, it does not affect memory and cognition and has a low incidence of sedation.
+GTP-011, like scopolamine, is a patch that contains a muscarinic receptor antagonist.
+Unlike scopolamine, however, it has been reported not to affect memory and cognition and has a low incidence of sedation (Kay et al., 2012).
 GTP-011 may thus be a safer alternative to the scopolamine patch for the treatment of motion sickness.

-Since GTP-011 is a new patch of an approved drug, Management anticipates that the NDA will be a 505(B)2 NDA.
+Since GTP-011 is a new patch of an approved drug, we anticipate that the NDA will be a 505(B)2 NDA.
 We expect to complete a proof-of-concept clinical trial for GTP-011 in the first half of 2018.